-A quiet period refers to, essentially, a sort of blackout of information period in regard to communications from publicly traded companies, a practice that is required by the Securities and Exchange Commission (SEC) in the United States.
+A quiet period refers to, essentially, a blackout of information time period for communications from publicly traded companies, a practice that is required by the Securities and Exchange Commission (SEC) in the United States.

 So-called “quiet periods” actually exist in reference to two situations for companies that issue public stock shares.
 The first type of quiet period is one that is applied during the time frame when a company is going public, offering shares for the first time in an initial public offering (IPO).

 The second situation when a quiet period is enforced applies to all the companies whose stock shares are already being publicly traded.
-Specifically, it regards the time periods when publicly traded companies’ quarterly earnings reports are published.
+Specifically, it pertains to the time periods when publicly traded companies’ quarterly earnings reports are published.

-- A “quiet period” refers to, essentially, a sort of blackout of information period enforced in regard to communications from publicly-traded companies.
+A “quiet period” refers to, essentially, a blackout of information time period enforced in regard to communications from publicly-traded companies.

-- The purpose of quiet period regulations is to help ensure that all potential investors have equal access to information about a publicly traded company, that no investor obtains an unfair advantage by receiving relevant information prior to its release to the general public.
+The purpose of quiet period regulations is to help ensure that all potential investors have equal access to information about a publicly-traded company, and that no investor obtains an unfair advantage by receiving relevant information prior to its release to the general public.